gatling/gatling/src/docs/content/reference/current/core/session/session_api/index.md

 ### Going Stateful

 {{< alert tip >}}
-In order to build realist tests and draw conclusions that are valid for your live system, you must ensure your virtual users use application data in a realist fashion.
+In order to build realistic tests and draw conclusions that are valid for your live system, you must ensure your virtual users use application data in a realistic fashion.
 {{</ alert >}}

 In most load testing use cases, it's important that the virtual users don't play the same data.